Armed Men Dressed As Creepy Clowns Chase Kids In Pennsylvania Woods

 After a months-long hiatus, it appears that the creepy clowns that swept America last year are back, this time in Pennsylvania.
 And this time, the creepy, off-putting clowns that were spotted carrying pipes and shotguns, and they allegedly chased a group of children through the woods.
-The creepy clown phenomenon got its start in the woods surrounding a South Carolina apartment complex in 2016, and for months children across the country (and their parents) were terrorized by increasingly frequent, increasingly threatening and even violent creepy clowns.
+The creepy clown phenomenon got its start in the woods surrounding a South Carolina apartment complex in 2016, and for months children across the country (and their parents) were terrorized by increasingly frequent, increasingly threatening, and even violent creepy clowns.

 2 Pennsylvania men dressed as clowns and carrying weapons scare children, police say https://t.co/JHk1gKeUlN